CSCfi/csc-user-guide/docs/apps/julia.md

 ### Using CUDA.jl
-The GPU nodes on Puhti and Mahti contain NVidia GPUs which can be progammed using CUDA.
+The GPU nodes on Puhti and Mahti contain NVidia GPUs which can be programmed using CUDA.
 We can install the `CUDA.jl` package for CUDA programming in Julia using the package manager as follows:

 ```julia